Build-Week-Spotify-Song-Suggester-2/datascience/README.md

 We were assigned to deploy a personalized song reccomendation app by creating algorithm to recommend songs based on user's input song.
 We created a new dataset of 120k unique song tracks to train our model with, by combining a dataset of tracks from Kaggle and updating it with additional tracks from the Spotify API directly.

-Our app takes the provided user input, and generates a GET requestthat matches it to it’s unique ID in the Spotify API, and then applies our model to return a json list of top 10 similar songs based on the audio features back to the user.
-Audio features analyzed by the model include track danceability, acousticness, instrumentalness vs speechiness, loudness, energy, and valence.
+Our app takes the provided user input, and generates a GET request that matches the track to it’s unique ID in the Spotify API, and then applies our model to return a json list of top 10 most similar songs back to the user.
+Song similarity was determined by model analysis of each track's audio feature, including danceability, acousticness, instrumentalness vs speechiness, loudness, energy, and valence.
 We created both a k-nearest neighbors model and a neural network.
 However, we chose the to only deploy the KNN model to our app as it was more lightweight and accurate given the time constraint of one fewer workday.

 ## Visual Respresentation of Track Audio Data :notes: